 Not for everyone.
-Using Castile as a base for natural shampoo can work wonders for some people, but can be disastrous for others.
+Using soap as a base for natural shampoo can work wonders for some people, but can be disastrous for others.
 I’ve heard some people complain it makes their hair frizzy, and others say it gets even more greasy.
 You’ve just got to give it a try to see for yourself.

 - Raw honey: Strengthens hair follicles by retaining moisture and conditioning the hair, which prevents hair loss.
 Keeps hair clean and bacteria free.
 Treats dandruff and itchiness. (buy here)